ScandalTheVandal/V55Cruiser/README.md

  - ...Adds a random chance for the Cruiser to be right-hand-drive.
  - Polished, but never 'perfected'.

-It is garbaged on wheels.
+It is garbage on wheels.

 It is beautiful.

 Enjoy.